fossabot/grit/README.md

 The above diagram shows the architecture of GRIT.
 The main components are:
 - **GRIT-Manager**: The control-plane component that orchestrates all checkpointing and restoration workflows.
 It includes controllers and admission webhooks required for lifecycle management.
 - **GRIT-Agent**: It runs as Job Pod created by the GRIT-manager.
 It is responsible for transmitting checkpoint images and communication with GRIT-runtime.
-- **GRIT-runtime**: A pluggable container runtime sitting between `kubelet` and `containerd`, receiving control plane signal from GRIT-Agent.
+- **GRIT-runtime**: A modifiedi `containerd`, receiving control plane signal from GRIT-Agent.
 It ultimately calls CRIU tools to checkpoint and restore the container process.

 # Quick start